 - Organizations and schools that offer small business training programs.
 Learn about business.
 Even if you are not at all interested in the subject, it's vital that you understand the nuts and bolts so you can create a strong foundation, and you will likely avoid mistakes that might be more costly to fix later.
 Check with community colleges and non-profit organizations that help small businesses.

 - Professionals such as accountants and attorneys.
 Find out either from friends and family or from others you meet in your networking groups for recommendations.
-It’s helpful to have an attorney look over your doula contract.
-It also makes sense to let an accountant help you set up your bookkeeping software or help answer your questions about deductible expenses so that you have a clear understanding of how to keep your books and what information to track and save.
+It's helpful to have an attorney look over your doula contract.
+It also makes sense to consult with an accountant who can advise you on which form of business would best suit your individual tax situation.

 - A mentor or coach.
 Having someone who is 100% focused on you can have a huge impact on your business.
 It will require you to make a larger investment than some of these other options would, but if you are willing to put in a lot of hard work, a mentor or coach can really help you as you put your business together.
 In many communities, professionals in your field take on mentees to show them the ropes in each step of the process with clients.
 Business coaches typically may not have experience in your particular field, but they listen to you put your plans in place, ask questions to get you thinking out your goals, processes and action plans, and holding you accountable to follow through on what you say you're going to do.

-Developing a strong support system will provide you with many resources as you build your practice, so you can get going more quickly and confidently.
-You will be seen as a professional, and you will also very likely gain referrals from your networking efforts.
+Developing a strong support system early on in your business will provide you with many resources as you build your practice so you can get going more quickly and confidently.
+Connecting with and deepening your professional relationship with others in your community also helps you to grow your referral network.

 Building a strong foundation for your business will create many opportunities for you, as well as provide you the confidence to step into your community as a professional.
 In Part 2, we'll look at researching federal and state requirements for starting a business.